 What are the treatment options?

-The proven treatment and management of heart failure includes lifestyle changes, medications, medical devices, and surgery.
+Our care team consists of cardiologists, nurses, physiotherapists, occupational therapists, pharmacists and dietitians.
+We will also work closely with your family physician.
+The proven treatment and management of heart failure include lifestyle changes, medications, medical devices, and surgery.